Start

 LayerOwns

-CLIconfig + flags; per-lease SSH key; SSH readiness; Git seeding + rsync; sync fingerprints + sanity checks; remote command + streaming; heartbeats; release
+CLIconfig + flags; per-lease SSH key; SSH readiness; Git seeding + rsync; sync fingerprints and sanity checks; remote command + streaming; the control WebSocket when available, with HTTP fallback; release

-Brokerrequest auth + identity; serialized lease state; provider credentials; machine create/delete; lease expiry; pool/status/inspect; usage; spend caps
+Brokerrequest auth + identity; serialized lease state; provider credentials; machine create/delete; lease expiry; pool/status/inspect; run records, logs, events, telemetry; usage; spend caps

 #What crabbox run does

-A single crabbox run command walks through five phases:
+A single crabbox run walks through five phases.

 1. Plan.
-Load config (flags -> env -> repo -> user -> defaults).
-Mint a temporary lease ID and per-lease SSH key.
+Load config in precedence order (flags → env → repo config → user config → defaults).
+Mint a temporary lease ID (cbx_ + 12 hex chars) and a per-lease SSH key under <user-config>/crabbox/testboxes/<lease>/id_ed25519 (RSA for AWS/Azure Windows targets).

 2. Lease.
-POST /v1/leases to the broker with class, provider, TTL, idle timeout, slug, bootstrap options, and the SSH public key.
-Worker authenticates, then forwards to the Fleet Durable Object.
-Durable Object enforces active-lease and monthly spend caps, asks the provider for live pricing, reserves the worst-case TTL cost, provisions the machine, and returns host / SSH user / port / work root / expiry / lease ID / slug.
-CLI re-keys its local key dir if the broker assigned a different final lease ID.
+POST /v1/leases to the broker with class, provider, target, TTL, idle timeout, slug, requested capabilities, and the SSH public key.
+The coordinator authenticates the request, serializes fleet mutations, enforces active-lease and monthly spend caps, asks the provider for live pricing, reserves the worst-case TTL cost, provisions the machine (with region and market fallback), and returns the host, SSH user/port, work root, expiry, final lease ID, and slug.
+If the coordinator assigned a different final lease ID, the CLI re-keys its local key directory to match.

 3. Sync.
-Wait for SSH and the crabbox-ready marker.
-Seed remote Git when possible.
-Compare local and remote sync fingerprints; skip rsync if nothing changed.
-Otherwise rsync the dirty checkout into /work/crabbox/<lease>/<repo>, run sanity checks, hydrate the configured base ref.
+Wait for SSH and the readiness probe.
+Seed remote Git from the configured origin and base ref when possible.
+Compare local and remote sync fingerprints and skip rsync if nothing changed.
+Otherwise rsync the dirty checkout into the work root (/work/crabbox/<lease>/<repo> on Linux) for POSIX targets, or send a manifest tar archive for native Windows.
+Then run sanity checks and hydrate the configured base ref where supported.

 4. Run.
 Start heartbeats in the background.
-Run the requested command over SSH and stream stdout/stderr.
+Run the requested command over SSH and stream stdout/stderr back.
+When brokered, mirror progress to the broker as a run record with phased events.

 5. Release.
 Release the lease unless --keep is set.
-The broker terminates the runner and frees provider-side state.
-If bootstrap never reached SSH readiness on a fresh non-kept lease, crabbox run retries once with a new machine; it never duplicates commands on kept or explicitly reused leases.
+The broker deletes the runner and frees provider-side state.
+If bootstrap never reached SSH readiness on a fresh, non-kept lease, crabbox run replaces the machine once and retries; it never duplicates the command on kept or explicitly reused leases.

-crabbox warmup follows the same lease creation path, then keeps the box ready for later use.
-Reuse is explicit:
+crabbox warmup follows the same lease-creation path, then keeps the box ready for later use instead of running a command.
+Reuse is explicit, by slug or ID:

 crabbox warmup --profile project-check